codess-aus/PL-900/Bus_value.md

 You cannot provision a Dataverse database in your own data center to integrate on-premises solutions.
 Dataverse is offered only as a service managed by Microsoft.
 You cannot provision a Dataverse database as an on-premises solution.
 You need to use an on-premises data gateway to integrate data from on-premises solutions with Dataverse.

+You should not create a canvas app in Power Apps Studio using Dataverse as the data source.
+Dataverse is a premium connector that requires additional licensing to use.

+You should not create a **model-driven app**.
+Model-driven apps require Microsoft Dataverse, which is a **premium connector** and will require additional licensing

 ## AppSource third-party app
 You can use AppSource as an online store for business applications.
 You can publish or discover new add-ins for Power Platform, like custom connectors or Power Bl apps.
 But if the third-party application publisher does not support Power Platform directly, then it is highly improbable that you will find an add-in to integrate with the application.